Skip to main content

 • Packages that include C/C++ code can take a long time to compile and may fail if system dependencies are missing.

-To save time and avoid build errors, SpacemiT provides precompiled wheel files for common Python packages (for example, numpy).
+To improve efficiency and avoid build errors, SpacemiT provides precompiled wheel files for common Python packages (for example, numpy).
 This section explains how to configure pip to use SpacemiT’s package source.

 1. Configure as an extra source